kulpamat/kulpamat.github.io/content/authors/admin/_index.md

 ## About Me

-Matthew Kulpa is a a licensed veterinarian and Ph.D. candidate in the Department of Veterinary Pathobiology in the School of Veterinary Medicine & Biomedical Sciences.
-He works with the the Verocai Lab research group which studies helminth parasitology to better understand the world’s biodiversity and improve health while advancing diagnostic tools for detecting infections of domestic animals, wildlife, and humans.
+Matthew Kulpa is a licensed veterinarian and Ph.D. candidate in the Department of Veterinary Pathobiology in the School of Veterinary Medicine & Biomedical Sciences.
+He works with the  Verocai Lab research team which studies helminth parasitology to better understand the world’s biodiversity and improve health while advancing diagnostic tools for detecting infections of domestic animals, wildlife, and humans.
 He strives to be a scientific and research leader and in the field of One Health.